 Step 2: Application and Current RA Interview

 Once candidates complete the Information Session they'll be invited to complete an application.
-The application includes questions on community and special interest preferences, includes long form responses to role related questions, and requires two references.
+The application includes questions on community type and thematic engagement interest preferences, and includes long form responses to role related questions.

 Step 3: Group Process